 Show your floors some love with a little patchwork magic.
 Rugs in bigger spaces are purely stylistic, in studios they can serve the same purpose as the bookshelf, adding a more artistic twist to the traditional room divider.
 Try a round woven beauty in your small that’ll serve the same function as the paint color in drawing whatever is around it (including you and your loved ones) together!

 Decorating small spaces can be a challenge, so we hope a few of these tips inspire you to make the most out of small living spaces.
-We would love for you to share your small space design tips that have worked for you
+Above all, we would love for you to share your small space design tips that have worked for you